Arunavaonly/PDF-Application-for-PC/README.md

 Steps:
 1.Add PDFs to extract text or images from using select_file or select_folder.
 2.Select extraction type from extract_dropdown (Text or Images).
-3.Click extract_button to perform the extraction.
+3.Click 'Extract' to perform the extraction.

 <h3>5.
 PDF Merging</h3>
 Function: Merges multiple PDF files into a single document.